-NOXIOUS WEED CLASSIFIED as “Class B” or “Class C”
+NOXIOUS WEED CLASSIFIED as “Class B” or “Class C” (No Designated or Selected status):

-Contain infestations.
+Contain preexisting infestations and stop the spread of these species to previously unaffected parcels and sensitive areas whenever practicable.

 Maintain a process of surveying for noxious weeds within these classes to evaluate their classification and status on the county weed list.

-Weeds identified in this category may be widely distributed in the region and within areas of Lewis County making prevention of all seed production within a single season difficult and not always practical.
-Nonetheless the weed species in this group are noxious and landowners are encouraged to contain them.
+Weeds identified in this category may be widely distributed in the region and within areas of Lewis County, making prevention of all seed production within a single season difficult and not always practical.
+Nonetheless, the weed species in this group are noxious and landowners are encouraged to contain them.

-Containment of weed populations to prevent spread to areas where listed as Class B Designate, Class B or C select is the goal.
+Containment of Class B and Class C weed populations to prevent seed or propagule spread, especially to areas where they are listed as Class B-Designate, Class B-Select, or Class C-select, is the goal.

-AQUATIC NOXIOUS WEEDS
+AQUATIC NOXIOUS WEEDS:

+The Weed Board will require landowners to manage aquatic weeds where it may be determined that they are clearly responsible, especially if the infestation affects adjacent landowners or adjacent lands managed by public agencies.

+Enforced control will be conducted at the discretion of the Program Coordinator.
+Exceptions to required control may be allowed on a case-by-case basis at the discretion of the Program Coordinator when the landowner does not possess the means to treat a riparian or aquatic infestation, such as by not possessing an aquatic endorsement on a Washington state pesticide license or not possessing the financial means to hire a private or professional contractor for the same purpose.

-The Weed Board will require landowners to manage aquatic weeds where they are responsible.
-In the aquatic / riparian environment where land ownership is not clear, the Board will enlist the cooperation of both landowners and agencies for resources to manage aquatic noxious weeds to meet the requirements of the Washington State Noxious Weed Law.
+In the aquatic and/or riparian environment where land ownership is not clear, the Weed Board will enlist the cooperation of both relevant landowners and public agencies for resources to manage aquatic noxious weeds to meet the requirements of the Washington State Noxious Weed Law.

-Program priorities will be guided by: public safety, public access to water resources and weed distribution within the region.
+Program priorities in treating aquatic noxious weeds will be guided by: public safety, public access to water resources, and weed distribution within the region.

+PLANT SPECIES ON THE MONITOR LIST:

+Survey for and gather data on the ecological impact and geographic extent, density, and spread thereof, as programmatic resources allow, in order to evaluate their potential inclusion and classification on the noxious weed list.

+Provide written or verbal testimony on these plant species to the Washington State Noxious Weed Board as appropriate.

-FOR ALL LISTED WEEDS, OTHER NOXIOUS, TOXIC AND PROBLEM WEEDS
+FOR ALL LISTED WEEDS & OTHER TOXIC AND PROBLEM WEEDS:

 Provide weed species identification and educational information.

-Offer control strategies and tactics appropriate to the infestation site.
+Offer control strategies and tactics appropriate to the infestation site, when asked, and as programmatic resources allow.

-Encourage containment and control measures where practical to protect the safety and health of man, domestic animals, wildlife and the environment.
+Encourage containment and control measures where practical to protect the safety and health of the public, domestic animals, wildlife and the ecological integrity of the region.

 Evaluate weed species for introduction of biological control agents.

-Revisions: adoption: 2/9/2021 LCNWCB

-U:\abwamsley2021\Weed list\2021 draft APPENDIX ONE LCNWCB.docx